Jen-Lopez/GWC-SIP-19/IceBreaker/README.md

 Note: Other key inputs will be ignored.

 ###### Need to finish: :bangbang:
-- [ ] If there are more students than there are q's, need to notify and reset list that records q's that have been answered
+- [ ] If there are more students than there are q's, need to notify user and reset list that records q's that have been answered